 We’re more aware than ever before about just how much damage we’ve done to the planet over the last twenty years.
 In some cities, pollution levels are so high that residents are being asked to use their cars on alternate days, climate change has shown the polar icecaps are melting at an alarming rate, and thousands of animals have lost their homes and lives thanks to mass deforestation happening in the Amazon rainforest!
 By becoming even a bit more eco-friendly we can live green and be happy.

 However, there is still hope, and lots of us are turning towards sustainable living methods to reduce our carbon footprint, decrease landfill waste and lower our energy bills to live simpler, happier, greener lives.
 Even just making the switch to a low energy bulb or going a little bit further and opting for solar panels can make a difference.
 I personally think that solar panels are great, you can find some on this page for example.
-Also opt for recycling instead of driving to work and stopping junk mail can make a huge impact on the environment and help us to live green.
+Also opt for recycling instead of driving to work and stopping junk mail as that can make a huge impact on the environment and help us to live green.

 Stop The Spam

 Millions of spam letters, junk mailers, and unnecessary envelopes are produced each year which means that thousands of trees are cut down to create post that just goes in the bin.
 Putting your name on a ‘junk free’ list will mean you won’t get endless leaflets come through the door as well as saving you time opening pointless post.
 Don’t worry you’ll still get the stuff that’s important but speak to your mail company if you have any questions.
 If everyone went paperless and instead looked at their bank statements, electricity bills and phone bill online there would be a huge difference in paper reduction.